m4rdukkkkk/crypto-arbitrage-bot_v0/README.md

 #

-## Extended explanation
+### Extended explanation
-The bot looks for profit opportunities arising from exchange rate differentials, in currency traded against different bases.
+The bot looks for profit opportunities arising from exchange rate differentials, in currency traded against different bases.<br/>
-Currency -> In a pair like amb_btc, amb is the currency Base_1    -> In a pair like amb_btc, btc is the base Base_2    -> In a pair like amb_eth, eth is the base For example, the currency "Ambrosus".
+Currency -> In a pair like amb_btc, amb is the currency<br/>
+Base_1    -> In a pair like amb_btc, btc is the base<br/>
+Base_2    -> In a pair like amb_eth, eth is the base<br/>
+For example, the currency "Ambrosus".
 Which is traded against Ethereum and Bitcoin And we found an opportunity when the "Ambrosus" price to buy against the Ethereum base is lower than the price we sell the "Ambrosus" against the base of Bitcoin.
-When the comparison is made by converting the cost of an Ethereum in the Bitcoin currency, This is an opportunity to profit and therefore the bot will automatically launch 3 trading operations
+When the comparison is made by converting the cost of an Ethereum in the Bitcoin currency,<br/>
+This is an opportunity to profit and therefore the bot will automatically launch 3 trading operations
-•	Buy coins "Ambrosus" by paying in Ethereum
+* Buy coins "Ambrosus" by paying in Ethereum
-•	We will sell the Ambrosus coins we purchased when the income is in Bitcoin currency
+* We will sell the Ambrosus coins we purchased when the income is in Bitcoin currency
-•	In the Bitcoin coins we received, we will buy back the amount of Ethereum we spent in the first stage After 3 trades trading remains with a quantity of Bitcoin coins and that's our profit Link for example
+* In the Bitcoin coins we received, we will buy back the amount of Ethereum we spent in the first stage

+After 3 trades trading remains with a quantity of Bitcoin coins and that's our profit Link for example

 ## Machine learning